 My first home had an indoor swimming pool.
-One day I turned off the dehumidifier without realizing that the walls would perspire.
+One cold day I turned off the dehumidifier without realizing that the walls would perspire.
 The dampness caused subterranean termites to crawl out of hiding and zip around the room.
 As a result, I paid a small fortune for pest extermination, painting and floor covering replacement.

 A lesson many pool owners learn the hard way, as I did, is that proper pool maintenance is of primary importance.